Aman296940/AI_Interview_Coach/README.md

 Suggested better answer

-Topic to study
+Study topic

-At the end, view your final weighted score.
+At the end, view your final weighted score

 🛠 Development Notes
-Make sure MongoDB is running (local or Atlas).
+Ensure MongoDB is running (local or Atlas)

-Ensure your Perplexity API key is valid.
+Use a valid Perplexity API key

-If using voice-based answers, configure microphone access in frontend.
+For voice answers, enable microphone access in the frontend

 📌 Roadmap
  Add admin dashboard for question curation

  Export interview reports as PDF

- Integrate multiple AI models for better scoring
+ Integrate multiple AI models for scoring

  Add timed interviews